 Professionalism is a key attribute of a quality employee.
 This course works to raise student awareness of their professional traits development, and provide ways in which to intentionally grow these traits.
-Areas of focus include: written and oral communications, ethical awareness, leadership development, accountability, and professional etiquette.
-Lecture.
+Areas of focus include: written

 AGRI 382.....
 1 CREDIT